Chocolate Marshmallow Cookies

 Cookies

-• Preheat oven to 350℉.
-Combine cake mix, eggs, and shortening in the bowl of a heavy-duty mixer and mix until well combined.
-Drop dough by the tablespoon onto a baking sheet and bake for about 8-10 minutes or until the cookies appear done but are still soft in the center.
+Drop dough by the tablespoon onto a baking sheet and bake for about 7-8 minutes or until the cookies are puffed and almost done but still soft in the center.

-• While the cookies are baking, use a pair of kitchen shears to cut each marshmallow in half.
+• While the cookies are baking, use a pair of kitchen shears to cut each marshmallow in half horizonally.
 When the cookies have baked, remove the pan from the oven and place a marshmallow half on each cookie, cut side down.
 Return the pan to the oven for about 2 minutes.
 Remove from oven and very gently push each marshmallow down.
 Allow to cool completely and repeat with remaining cookie dough.

 Frosting